Trintellix Patient Medication Guide

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-It is not known if BRINTELLIX will harm your unborn baby.
+It is not known if TRINTELLIX will harm your unborn baby.
+Taking TRINTELLIX while pregnant in your third trimester may cause your newborn baby to have withdrawal symptoms that causes a certain type of breathing problem called Persistent Pulmonary Hypertension of the Newborn (PPHN).

 - medicines used to treat mood, anxiety, psychotic or thought disorders, including tricyclics, lithium, selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), buspirone, or antipsychotics